 - The design of AHU should be easily cleanable.

-- Return air ducts should have adequate filters, especially in dusty areas, such as tablets, powder, and capsules, etc.
+- Return air ducts should have adequate filters, especially in dusty areas, such as tablets, powder, capsules, etc.

-- Training should be given to personnel for good practices for Air handling unit, and records should be maintained.
+- Training should be given to personnel for good practices for the Air handling unit, and records should be maintained.

 - Periodical cleaning, preventive maintenance, and validation should be done, and records should be maintained.

-- Systematic drawing, with the type of duct, diffuser, grills, dust size, elbow, branching should be available.
+- Systematic drawing, with the type of duct, diffuser, grills, dust size, elbow, and branching should be available.

 - AHU system should give desired air quality.